kperei2/StellarSleep-422/README.md

 - click add entry to create a new entry, enter a date, time and notes, then press submit
 - you can also delete entries by pressing the trash icon.

+Reminders (alrm icon)
-Reminders - Set reminders for when you have to go to sleep/alarm.
+- Set reminders for when you have to go to sleep/alarm.
 - set a reminder by pressing add reminder
 - select a time and press the button set reminder
 - go back by pressing the back button
 - disable reminders by clicking the scroll button

-Sounds ()
+Sounds (volume icon)
 - Play sounds to help you go to sleep.
 -pick a song
 -song will appear on another page